 Evernote offers 3 tiers of their app: Free, Premium, and Business.

 Compared to Evernote Premium, Evernote Free has an upload-size cap and comes with fewer functions, but is powerful enough for most casual users.

-Evernote has realised that the longer their customers use their app, the more valuable it becomes.
+Evernote has realized that the longer their customers use their app, the more valuable it becomes.

 So Evernote can reasonably assume this: As long as they can be useful to users for 35 months, they can count on up to 25% of them turning into paid users.

 This is a very significant decision with a strong referral incentives and distinguishes Evernote from many other web apps.